 At the moment (12th November 2018) the 2019 list is a work in progress.
 It is mostly to let people choose which dives we should actually book.
 Please give feedback asap.
 You will not be held to choices made now.

 How to book dives – Please email email@example.com to reserve a space on a dive.
 The earlier you do this, the better, as some dives fill up quickly.
 If a dive is already full, it’s still worth emailing and asking to be put on the reserve list in case someone has to drop out.
 Booking early also helps the committee decide whether to offer unfilled spaces to people outside the club.
 Remember to book plenty of dives, in case some get cancelled (“blown out”) due to bad weather.
 All members are strongly encouraged to do a lake dive before your first sea dive of the year, so you can check you and your kit are in good working order.

 Minimum qualification – This is specified for each dive in the “Minimum Grade Required” and is based on how challenging and deep a dive will be.
-If you have questions about whether you’re able to join a dive, please speak with Lee and Clive, our Diving Officers.
+If you have questions about whether you’re able to join a dive, please speak with Ken, our Diving Officer, or one of the full instructors.

 Limits on numbers – Most of the dive boats we use can accommodate 12 divers, but some boats (e.g. Buccaneer, based in Shoreham) accommodate 10, and for some dives we may have only booked a few spaces or may be sharing a boat with others, which is why spaces on the dive list are blacked out.
 For lake trips, numbers are not limited.